Maintaining your CISM certification: Renewal requirements

 - Complete and document a minimum of 120 CPE hours over a three-year reporting period.
 This period typically begins on the first day of January and is indicated on each annual invoice letter confirming compliance.
 It is up to the certification holder to report any errors directly to ISACA.

 - Provide required documentation of CPE activities if audited.
 This can happen if a CISM is randomly selected to provide written evidence of previously reported CPE activities.
-The CISM Certification Committee will decide if the audit is approved and will revoke any certifications not in compliance.
+The CISM Certification Committee will decide if the audit is approved and revoke any certifications not in compliance.

 - Comply with ISACA’s Code of Professional Ethics.

 -Support and comply with all appropriate governance and management standards related to information systems and technology.

--Perform duties objectively, with diligence and care.
+-Perform duties objectively with diligence and care.

 -Protect the privacy of any information and do not use it for personal benefit or gain.

 -Approach all undertakings with a realistic sense of completion.

 -Make sure all important facts and findings are disclosed to employers.

 -Support the professional education of stakeholders by enhancing their understanding of governance and management of enterprise information systems and technology.

-- Active participation—and proof of attendance—in ISACA conferences, seminars, workshops, chapter programs, and related meetings.
+- Active participation—and proof of attendance—in ISACA conferences, seminars, workshops, chapter programs and related meetings.

-- Participation in corporate training, university courses, or related conferences not sponsored by ISACA.
+- Participation in corporate training, university courses or related conferences not sponsored by ISACA.

 - Immersion in self-study courses through structured learning designed specifically for CPE credits.
-This educational requirement can also be met through online learning, trade shows, webinars, and other creative outlets.
+This educational requirement can also be met through online learning, trade shows, webinars and other creative outlets.

 - Development and review of CISM exam items, including materials review.

-If more than two years have passed since the status change, the CISM will need to submit the active status application in addition to earning 120 CPE hours over three years.
-They will also need to obtain one year of relevant work experience and submit a Verification of Work Experience Form signed by a supervisor.
+If more than two years have passed since the status change, the CISM will need to submit the active status application and earn 120 CPE hours over three years.
+They will also need to obtain one year of relevant work experience and submit a verification of work experience form signed by a supervisor.
 All non-practicing CISMs will remain such until their new status is approved in writing.